 Jonathon Nevett – President and CEO

-Jonathon Nevett is a veteran of the domain name industry.
-He co-founded Donuts Inc. in 2010 and helped to raise in excess of $150M to form a registry of over 240 Internet domain extensions.
-He served as Donuts’ EVP for Corporate Affairs and on its Board of Directors.
-Jon also is a founding Board member of the Domain Name Association, the domain name industry’s trade association.
-Previously, Jon served as Senior Vice President at Network Solutions, where he was responsible for policy, government affairs, registry relations, and the corporate ethics office.
-He also served as Chair of the Board of NameJet and Central Registry Solutions, two NetSol joint ventures with other industry companies.
+Jonathon Nevett is the President and CEO of Public Interest Registry (PIR).
+Jon is a veteran of the domain name industry, co-founding Donuts Inc. in 2010 and helping to raise in excess of $150M to form a registry of over 240 Internet domain extensions.
+Before PIR and Donuts, he served as Senior Vice President at Network Solutions, where he was responsible for policy, government affairs, registry relations, and the corporate ethics office.

 Brian is the Vice President and General Counsel for Public Interest Registry (PIR) and oversees the company’s legal affairs.
 PIR is a nonprofit company based in Reston, Virginia and is the registry operator of the .ORG top-level domain.
 Previously, Brian was Deputy General Counsel of PIR and before joining PIR in 2014, Brian was an Associate at Krooth & Altman, LLP, working with clients in real estate finance and litigation matters.
 Brian holds a B.A. from Catholic University, and a J.D. from American University, Washington College of Law.
 Brian currently lives in Ashburn, VA with his wonderful wife and three kids, but was born and raised in Maryland which explains why he is a huge Baltimore Ravens fan(atic).